 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Vin Diesel has dominated several franchises.
-His most popular one is unarguably Fast & Furious, but the film series that best chronicles his career are the three Riddick movies.
+His most popular one is unarguably Fast & Furious, but the film series that best chronicles his career are the three Riddick movies, the first two of which are currently streaming on Peacock.
 Each one comes out at a different time in his career, and each one highlights different aspects of his peak Diesel-ness.
 And despite their Rotten Tomatoes scores (not a fresh critics ranking among them), they are each enjoyable if you set your expectations right.
 And each Riddick film helped create the bicep-wielding, tank-top-wearing Vin Diesel we all know and love today.

 THE VERY BEGINNING: PITCH BLACK (2000)

 In which Vin Diesel dons the persona of Richard B. Riddick, and nothing was ever the same again.

 This is the debut of Vin Diesel as Richard B. Riddick, the wanted murderer with a secret soft spot for children and furry animals.
 The film, which came out in 2000 to middling-at-best reviews, is also one of Diesel's first major roles.
 Diesel was just on the cusp of becoming the awesome Diesel-ness we know today.
 But even though it was his first meaty role, it's obvious he relished playing Riddick's tough-guy, live-by-my-own-code persona.
 This is most evident when young Diesel delivers his very serious lines with a half-grin, letting the audience in on the secret that he knows he's the coolest, and that we're lucky enough to be introduced to him.